pbmelo/nemaktis-docker/README.md

 	git clone https://github.com/pbmelo/nemaktis-docker && cd nemaktis-docker && ./build.sh && ./run.sh

+Note that if you're not a member of the docker group, building and running the container will require root privileges.

 For more detailed instructions, see the following section.

 ### Installation